 Trim With A Continuous Bias Strip

 I followed the pattern instructions completely, with one exception, I used a different trim method.
 My fabric is very lightweight therefore I wanted a very light trim with minimal bulk around the edges.
 I purchased a nifty little bias tape maker.
 Actually, I bought a whole set on Amazon which includes 5 tools, all with different widths.
 I really enjoyed using it.
 They would work so well if you wanted to do any project with trim.
 Use a wider one for more emphasis or a thinner one to keep it subtle.
-Contrasting trim would be very fun to try also.
-Sorry to ramble, okay, back to the project.
+Contrasting trim would be very fun to try also!

 My step by step instruction guide is below.

 Bias Tape Trim Finishing Instructions

 1. Cut a strip of fabric that is on the bias and insert it through a bias trim tool.
 Wiggle it to get it properly threaded.